XamarinUniversity/build2018-labs/lab1/README.md

                 new XAttribute("createdDate", n.CreatedDate)))));
 ```

 3. Use the `StreamWriter` class to write the `XDocument` to the given filename.
-Use the `WriteAsync` method so it's asynchronous, and use the `ToString()` method on the `XDocument` to turn it into text.
+Use the asynchronous `WriteAsync` method, and use the `ToString()` method on the `XDocument` to turn it into text.

-The final code is shown here for completeness.
+The final code is shown below:

 ```csharp
 static async Task SaveDataAsync(string filename,